Find Affordable College Courses

 Wheeling, WV

-You’ll be in good company if you decide to attend Wheeling University.
-It ranked #5 on our 2023 Best Accounting Schools in West Virginia list.
-Located in the city of Wheeling, Wheeling University is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Wheeling University.
+The school came in at #5 on this year’s Best Accounting Schools in West Virginia list.
+Located in the small city of Wheeling, Wheeling University is a private not-for-profit college with a fairly small student population.

 #6